strikoder/CTFS/README.md

 # CTF Notes and Writeups Repository

-This repository is a personal collection of code snippets & scripts from CTFs challenges I’ve solved—either from my own practice or featured on [my channel](https://www.youtube.com/@strikoder).
+This repository is a personal collection of code snippets & scripts from CTFs challenges I’ve solved, either from my own practice or featured on [my channel](https://www.youtube.com/@strikoder).

 The primary goal of this repo is to serve as structured notes for future reference and tools usage.

 ## How to Use